 You can improve you and your family's health by taking responsibility and following healthy behaviors.
 Getting needed yearly preventive care is the first step!
-Some other things you should and should not do to take control of your health are listed below.
+Some other things you should and should not do to take control of your health are listed on the next page.